BrowserStackCE/browserstack-examples-robot/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in the [test_caps.json](resources/conf/caps/test_caps.json) file.
+  Alternatively, you can also hardcode username and access_key objects in the [bstack-config.yaml](resources/conf/caps/bstack-config.yaml) file.
+- Now we need to set the path for the config file we would want to use.

+    - For \*nix based and Mac machines:

+      ```sh
+      export CONFIG_FILE_PATH=<config-file-path>
+      ```

+     - For Windows:

+      ```shell
+      set CONFIG_FILE_PATH=<config-file-path>
+      ```
 Note:
-- We have configured a list of test capabilities in the [test_caps.json](resources/conf/caps/test_caps.json) file.
+- We have configured a list of test capabilities in the [bstack-config.yaml](resources/conf/caps/bstack-config.yaml) file.
 You can certainly update them based on your device / browser test requirements.
 - The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)